Habit Stacking: How to Build New Habits by Piggy-Backing on Old Ones

 The second mistake is picking an anchor that isn't actually consistent.
 If you don't drink coffee every single morning, don't anchor to coffee.
 Pick something you genuinely do 365 days a year.

 The third is making the new habit too big.
 "After I pour coffee, I will work out for an hour" is not a stack.
 It's a prayer.
 Shrink it.
 One pushup.
 One minute of stretching.
-Two pages of reading.
+Two pages of reading, which is the exact starting point in our guide to building a reading habit.
 You can always scale up once the sequence is locked in.

 How FineStreak Approaches This